great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 ---
-title: Application support policy
+title: Integration support policy
 ---

-A defined support policy allows Great Expectations (GX) to prioritize its response to application integration, operating system, and programming language issues.
+A defined integration support policy allows Great Expectations (GX) to prioritize its response to application integration, operating system, and programming language issues.

 For production environments where uptime is critical, GX recommends using the applications, operating systems, and programming languages defined as GX-supported.
 Community-supported platforms such as Pandas, Spark, and SQLAlchemy allow you to integrate your existing datasets with GX Cloud and GX OSS.